wout/dat-metadata-standard/README.md

 Cardano has the lowest L1 storage cost per kB, but the maximum transaction size of 16 kB is more limited in comparison to other chains.

-### **Problem 2**: Inefficient use of storage
+### **Problem 2**: Inefficient use of block space

 Some existing on-chain projects on Cardano make inefficient use of block space by repeatedly storing the same monolithic blob accompanied by a few unique parameters.
 This results in thousands of copies of the same code, often close to or at the full capacity of the 16 kB limit.

 ### **Problem 3**: External dependencies

 Storing all dependencies for a generative artwork on the blockchain isn't always an option.
-Examples are p5.js, three.js, python or Blender to name a few.
+Examples are p5.js, three.js, python or Blender, to name a few.
 There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced by third parties.

 ### **Problem 4**: NFT properties